szukalski/saas-on-aws-cdk/API.md

 public addToResourcePolicy(statement: PolicyStatement): AddToResourcePolicyResult
 ```

-Adds a statement to the resource policy associated with this file system.
+Adds a statement to the resource policy associated with this table.

 A resource policy will be automatically created upon the first call to `addToResourcePolicy`.

-Note that this does not work with imported file systems.
+Note that this does not work with imported tables.

 ###### `statement`<sup>Required</sup> <a name="statement" id="saas-on-aws-cdk.MultiTenantTableV2.addToResourcePolicy.parameter.statement"></a>